csorrentino/acorn-shopify-marketing/README.md

 @include('forms.newsletter')
 ```

-The Alpine view POSTs directly to the REST endpoint.
+Or build your own form and POST to the endpoint directly — see the REST Endpoint section below.

 ### REST Endpoint (manual)